realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 #### Some Arbitrary Rules:
 - Like the fact that `Users` of the system can have `PrivateLibrary`, and can give `Books` to other `Users`.
-- Or a `User` can create their own book and add it to the their library first, then to a public library.
+- Or a `User` can create their own book and add it to their library first, then to a public library.
 - Or a `User` can "find" a book, and add it to their `PrivateLibrary`, and then give it to a public library.
-- So some books need to respect system Account rules, and others dont.
+- So some books need to respect system Account rules, and others don't.
 - A normal library system would likely _not_ be set up like this, but would also have other arbitrary rules that would need to be modeled with minimal additional code complexity.
 - Things could be set up differently to simplify the Domain